bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/development.md

 features and bugfixes.
 We intend to write some more detailed documentation on how to handle branching and releasing.

 ### Artifact Repository
-We publish to the Hippo Maven Forge Repository at [maven.onehippo.com/maven2-forge/](http://maven.onehippo.com/maven2-forge/).
+Artifacts can be retrieved from the Hippo Maven Forge Repository at [maven.onehippo.com/maven2-forge/](http://maven.onehippo.com/maven2-forge/).

-The Maven `<distributionManagement><url>` value is to be set at `https://maven.onehippo.com/content/repositories/forge-releases/`.
+For publishing, the Maven `distributionManagement.repository.url` value is to be set at `https://maven.onehippo.com/content/repositories/forge-releases/`.

 Maybe later we will apply for a spot in Maven Central.